dipeptyd/mobi2epub/docu/_build/html/_sources/mobireader.txt

         .. note::

-            Actually, it's the whole path used in constructor
+            Actually, it's the whole path used in the constructor

     .. cpp:member:: ifstream*  mobireader::file